qiuyuleng1/vllm/README.md

 This is a fork of vLLM to support xfastertransformer backend.
-`pip install -e .` to install or `python3 setup.py bdist_wheel --verbose` build wheel package.
+`python3 setup.py bdist_wheel --verbose` to build wheel package.
 ***Distributed is not support yet.(WIP)***
 **Continuous batching is not supported, so the scheduling strategy has also been modified.
 Only after the previous batch of requests has been processed will new requests be handled.**
 ### example